johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-26-migrating-from-ts-node-to-bun/index.md

 ## From `@types/node` to `bun/types`

 As I looked at the output for the install I realised that the `@types/node` package had been installed.
 The `@types/node` package is a package that contains TypeScript definitions for the Node.js runtime.
-Given we're moving to using bun, it seemed likely that I didn't need these.
-But I likely did need something that represented the bun runtime types.
+Given we're moving to using Bun, it seemed likely that I didn't need these.
+But I likely did need something that represented the Bun runtime types.
 (Which incidentally, I would imagine to be pretty similar to the Node.js runtime types.)

 I had a quick look at the Bun documentation and found the [`bun/types`](https://oven-sh.github.io/bun-types/) package.
 I added it to my project, whilst removing `@types/node` and `ts-node`: